Mike Conway: 2013

-In 2013, Conway decided to enter sports car racing to supplement his Indycar career.
-He became a full-time driver for G-Drive Racing in the FIA World Endurance Championship.
-Conway and co-drivers John Martin and Roman Rusinov were excluded from a 3rd-place finish at Le Mans in LMP2 but took four class wins in the season to finish 3rd in the LMP2 Drivers trophy.
+In 2013, Conway decided to enter sports car racing to supplement his IndyCar career, becoming a full-time driver for G-Drive Racing in the LMP2 class of the FIA World Endurance Championship.
+Having started the campaign with two points finishes, Conway and co-drivers John Martin and Roman Rusinov were excluded from a third place at Le Mans due to a fuel tank infraction.
+They then found form, dominantly winning from pole at São Paulo and Austin.
+After finishing second in Japan, the trio won the final two races to finish third in the category standings.